-- For each metric, I found the highest number and assigned to it the value of 100 percent.
+- For each metric, I found the highest number and assigned to it the value of 100%.

-- Then I cast the value for other influencers in relation to 100 percent.
-For example, since Ariana Grande has the biggest average number of retweets (39,303), I assigned 100 percent to this number and then calculated Demi Lovato’s retweets value by dividing her number of retweets by Ariana’s.
+- Then I cast the value for other influencers in relation to 100%.
+For example, since Taylor Swift has the biggest average number of retweets (27,850), I assigned 100% to this number and then calculated Lady Gaga’s retweets value by dividing her number of retweets by Taylor’s.

-- I did this for each of the four metrics: retweets, likes, replies, and social mentions.
+- I did this for each of the three metrics: retweets, likes, and replies.

-- Then I summarized the four final values for each influencer, divided it by four, and got an “x out of 100” score.
+- Then I summarized the three final values for each influencer, divided it by three, and got an ‘x out of 100’ score.

-But can we truly call these women the most influential?
+But can we truly call the women that get the most engagement the most influential?

 Final Top 10

-As you see, the most followed account on Twitter (not just out of women, but in general) doesn’t get that much engagement, which placed Katy Perry at the sixth place on our list.
+As you can see, the most followed account on Twitter (not just out of women, but in general) doesn’t get that much engagement, which placed Katy Perry at the seventh place on our list.